Greek islanders stage new protests over migrant camps - France 24

 Lesbos businesses and unions called for a general strike on the island to continue, with shops shuttered for the second day in a row.

+On the neighbouring island of Chios, hundreds of protesters took part in a similar rally.

-Wednesday saw violent clashes over the construction of new migrant camps on the islands of Lesbos and Chios, over the fierce opposition of local residents, with hundreds of angry islanders throwing stones at police who responded with tear gas, stun grenades and rubber bullets.
+The demonstrations on Thursday were more peaceful than the previous day when locals had clashed violently with police over the construction of new migrant camps on the islands of Lesbos and Chios.

+On Wednesday, hundreds of angry islanders threw stones at police who responded with tear gas, stun grenades and rubber bullets.

-Late Wednesday, the Greek government said that hundreds of anti-riot police who had deployed to the islands to ensure the construction work could continue were leaving.
+The Greek government said that hundreds of anti-riot police who had deployed to the islands to ensure the construction work could continue had now left.

+"The first phase of digging is complete, (so) the police forces can now return," said government spokesman Stelios Petsas.

 "The overwhelming majority of riot police left the islands on Thursday morning," police spokesman Thodoros Chronopoulos told AFP.